Mwene Mbandu Kapova I of Mbunda

 King Mwene Mbandu I Lyondthzi Kapova was the 21st monarch of the Mbunda people in the southeast of present-day Angola before the Portuguese colonization of the Mbunda territory at the beginning of the 20th century, specifically Moxico.
 The prince played a significant role in the war against the Chokwe.
-He took over the reins of the Mbunda Kingdom from his nephew King Mwene Katavola II Musangu.
+He took over the Mbunda Kingdom from his nephew King Mwene Katavola II Musangu.

 Early life

 Prince (Munamwene) Mbandu Lyondthzi Kapova was the son of Vamwene Vukolo Ngimbu Kanchungwa, one of the daughters of Vamwene Ngambo Lyambayi.